 There is a trade-off between speed and stability on ADSL2+ services - the faster ADSL2+ runs, the more sensitive it becomes to interference, filtering, or connection problems.
 In some cases, these problems may cause connections to "drop out" (brief disconnections), or may reduce overall throughput.

-IMPORTANT NOTES: In addition to standard profiles, we also have special ADSL2+ profiles to optimise latency, increase upload speed (Annex M), or for video (Fetch TV).
+IMPORTANT NOTES: In addition to standard profiles, we also have special ADSL2+ profiles to optimise latency, or increase upload speed (Annex M).

 There are no charges to change your ADSL2+ Line Profile.